-\\\ To confirm the truth of these Volumes, the names are in-
+To confirm the truth of these Volumes, the names are inserted.

 THE PEARL OF DAYS; or, the Advantages of the Sabbath to the Working Classes.
 By a LABOURER'S DAUGHTER.
 Thirty-seventh Thousand.
-Crimson gilt, with Five Hlustrations, 3s.; by post, 3s.
+Crimson gilt, with Five Illustrations, 3s.; by post, 3s.
 6d.
-Proper's Edition, Sixteenth Thousand, 6d.; Welsh, 1s.
-6d.; French,
+PROPLE'S EDITION, Sixteenth Thousand, 6d.; Welsh, 1s.6d.; French, 1н.
+6d.

-"...
-Any of the above Books can be sent per post on receipt. of Sixpence extra.
+Any of the above Books can be sent per post on receipt of Sixpence extra.

-LONDON: PARTRIDGE & OAKEY, PATERNOSTER-ROW; & 70.
-EDGEWARE-ROAD.
+LONDON: PARTRIDGE & OAKEY, PATERNOSTER-ROW; & 70, EDGEWARE-ROAD.